 Fiber optic cables are not fragile.
-The compression force testing of a fiber optic cable.
+The crush resistance testing of a fiber optic cable.

 How much force can our cables withstand without losing signal?
 The fiber optics HDMI2.0 cable was tested to endure just over 450 kgf which translates to approximately 6400 psi or 44130 kPa.